 Our provision menu describes in more detail the interventions, monitoring and actions that we undertake at Dereham Church of England Junior Academy to support learners with SEND across the year groups in each area of need.
 This includes red coloured links to the Norfolk Provision Expected at SEN Support (PEaSS) document.
 We modify the provision menu regularly, and it changes every year, as our learners and their needs change.
 Staff reference this menu regularly and update termly for individual learners.
-It is also shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the Academy.

-Our full provision menu for 2023-24 is available on our website.
+Our full provision menu for 2024-25 is available on our website.